Respiratory muscle weakness due to neuromuscular disease: Management

 Subjective clinical findings and objective physiologic tests are used together to determine when mechanical ventilation is indicated.
 The criteria used to make this decision are described elsewhere.
 (See "Respiratory muscle weakness due to neuromuscular disease: Clinical manifestations and evaluation", section on 'Assess need for ventilatory support'.)

-Noninvasive positive pressure ventilation — Once it is determined that mechanical ventilation is necessary, options include noninvasive positive pressure ventilation (NPPV) or invasive positive pressure ventilation.
-NPPV may benefit patients who require:
+Noninvasive ventilation — Once it is determined that mechanical ventilation is necessary, options include noninvasive positive pressure ventilation (NIV) or invasive positive pressure ventilation.
+NIV may benefit patients who require:

 ●Continuous mechanical ventilation for a short duration (ie, days), such as patients with an acute neuromuscular disease (eg, Guillain-Barré syndrome)